 I'm a web application developer.
 What is that?
 I'm so glad you asked.
 I build data-driven business applications that are used in a web browser.
 Often times, these are intranet applications, meaning that the application resides on a company's internal network, not exposed to the outside world.
 Other times, the application lives on the Internet, and users can access the application from anywhere they have Internet access.

 Personally, I favor browser-based applications over native Windows applications because they can reduce the costs of deployment, maintenance, and troubleshooting.

-...and in my off-time, I hang out with the local MINI group.
+...and in my off-time, I like to play with these cubes.

 While I do have an eye for detail, like noticing errors in spelling, grammar, and visual things like when the alignment of something is just one pixel off, I'm not a web design graphic artist.
 I can hold my own creating usable, intuitive interfaces, but often depend on graphic designers for the visually appealing creative parts of a project.
 The important thing to take away from this is that I'm aware of the times when it's valuable to have a graphic specialist step in and help.

 © Viceryl 2017 - Tom Puleo